 |Ring Spotlight Cam Wired||No|

 |Ring Indoor Cam||No|

 |Ring Stick Up Cam Plug-In||No|

 |Ring Stick Up Cam Solar||No|

 |Ring Stick Up Cam Elite||Yes|

-Since it’s hardwired, it has many of the same features as the Ring Doorbell Pro – including better motion detection (than its battery powered rivals) and slightly longer, full-color video clips (compared to the ‘3 Plus’ model which has ‘pre-roll’ footage which is just low-res, black-and-white video).
+Since it’s hardwired, it has many of the same features as the Ring Doorbell Pro 1 and 2 – including better motion detection (than its battery powered rivals) and slightly longer, full-color video clips (compared to the ‘3 Plus’ model which has ‘pre-roll’ footage which is just low-res, black-and-white video).

 Some people have found that their Ring devices don’t work well over WiFi, and so a PoE alternative would be a great solution – even at the relatively high price of $349.99 for a smart doorbell.
 Having said that, I have no issues at all with my Pro – it works great and it was easy to wire-up.